-Many of the parents knew their program was rated highly.
+&lt;sup>56 Many of the parents knew their program was rated highly.
 Interestingly, many parents said their program was five stars and that they thought this because it was like a hotel rating where five is the highest.
 "It's like a five-star hotel . . . it's homey, it's carpeted . . . not like a high school."

+&lt;sup>57 The parent advocate was a representative for one family who did not speak English and attended the focus group on its behalf.
-- Parent involvement.
-Parents appreciated that the ECE programs allowed them to come to the program and observe.
-One group of parents was impressed that all the children know their classmates' parents.
-Another parent liked that the program provided after-school activities for the family.
-Communication from the program to parents was important. - Location and transportation.
-One parent needed an ECE program with a bus that would allow her to continue to go to high school.
-Other parents described the fact that their child's ECE program was within walking distance of their home or on a convenient bus line. - Other aspects that were mentioned by parents, but with less excitement than those listed above, included nutrition and safety. - It seemed that many of the parents considered these aspects of the ECE program to be consistent with a minimum level of quality. - For example, parents spoke about the security of the facility, the fact that they can "pop in," and the special policies and procedures that determine what kinds of foods are served and allowed in the food area. - Across all four focus groups, parents were hesitant to describe any negative aspects of the ECE program.
-Parents did, however, identify activities they would like to have added to their child's ECE program, including (1) foreign language, (2) more field trips, and (3) in two focus groups, transportation.

-Have you heard of Parent Aware?

-- Mirroring the results from the 2008 parent focus groups, none of the parents reported that they had heard of Parent Aware.
-After the facilitator then briefly described the Parent Aware rating system, some parents thought they used the website or a similar one (e.g., the program's website), and many commented that their child's program had "four or five stars" (see also footnote on page 33). - Many parents were interested to learn more about the process of rating (i.e., what goes into it) and how to get more information.
-However, parents seem to know which ECE program they wanted to choose for their child a priori.
+- Nutrition and safety.
+Other aspects that were mentioned by parents, but with less excitement than those listed above, included nutrition and safety. - It seemed that many of the parents considered nutrition and safety to be consistent with a minimum level of quality. - For example, parents spoke about the security of the facility, the fact that they can "pop in," and the special policies and procedures that determine what kinds of foods are served and allowed in the food area. - Across all four focus groups, parents were hesitant to describe any negative aspects of the ECE program.
+Parents did, however, identify activities they would like to have added to their child's ECE program, including (1) foreign language, (2) more field trips, and, in two focus groups, (3) transportation. - Mirroring the results from the 2008 parent focus groups, none of the parents reported that they had heard of Parent Aware.
+After the facilitator then briefly described the Parent Aware rating system, some parents thought they used the website or a similar one (e.g., the program's website), and many commented that their child's program had "four or five stars." - Many parents were interested to learn more about the process of rating (i.e., what goes into it) and how to get more information.
+However, parents seem to know which ECE program they wanted to choose for their child before being awarded a scholarship.
 Again, this seemed to be based on word of mouth, reputation, and familiarity.
-As one parent explained, "if I hadn't had the experience, then the website would have been handy."

-Summary of Parent Focus Groups

-Parents made a number of closing comments that suggested their universal support and gratitude for the scholarship program as well as their keen awareness of the importance of high-quality ECE programs in supporting their children's learning and school readiness.

-One parent was adamant that children need 2 years of an ECE program, and many parents noted the need for more full-day ECE programs.
-Parents described themselves as lucky to have made it into an ECE program that meets their needs, but knew other families who could benefit.

-- It has made a big difference in the lives of children and families, especially by addressing the gaps in coverage available from CCAP.
-It has meant more consistent attendance for their children and they are grateful for this consistency. - Many parents recommended making the scholarship program more widely available and doing a better job at advertising it to families - Parents made many comments about how much they value their participation in the scholarship program and understand the importance of high-quality ECE programs in supporting their children's learning and development (both pre-academic and social) and school readiness. - When asked about their messages to the legislators, the comments are best summed up in the comment of one parent: "Tell them we're old . . . we want the next generation to be well-educated."
-"They [the children] are the next legislators . . . decisionmakers . . . we want them to be good leaders."
+One parent explained, "If I hadn't had the experience, then the website would have been handy." - Parents made a number of closing comments that suggested their universal support and gratitude for the scholarship program as well as their keen awareness of the importance of high-quality ECE programs in supporting their children's learning and school readiness. - One parent was adamant that children need 2 years of an ECE program, and many parents noted the need for more full-day ECE programs.
+Parents described themselves as lucky to have made it into an ECE program that meets their needs, and knew many other families who could benefit. - The scholarship program has made a big difference in the lives of children and families, especially by addressing the gaps in coverage available from CCAP.
+It has meant more consistent attendance for their children and they are grateful for this consistency. - Many parents recommended making the scholarship program more widely available and doing a better job of advertising it to families - Parents made many comments about how much they value their participation in the scholarship program and understand the importance of high-quality ECE programs in supporting their children's learning and development (both preacademic and social) and school readiness.

-Finally, it is worth noting that in one focus group, the discussion centered around and continued to return to the topic of the quality of the public school system available to their children.
-The parents in this focus group stated opinions and expressed concerns that the quality of the public schools that their children would be likely to enroll in when they reach kindergarten and beyond would be poor.
-For instance, one parent stated that he had already looked up the rankings of the public schools in his neighborhood, saw many schools with low rankings, and he was worried that he would not be able to enroll his child in a high-quality elementary school.
-Another parent seconded these concerns that the quality and dedication of the K-12 teachers in their neighborhood schools is poor, that teachers are "not as devoted to educating their children" as they should be.
-Such comments suggest that the parents understand how the child's early learning experiences set the stage for school success, but that the quality of the elementary schools that the child attends can either serve to sustain early learning gains from attending a high-quality ECE program or erode them.
-Thus these parents understand the concept of children's school readiness, the benefits of high-quality ECE programs, as well as the concept of "ready schools," all embodied in the widely accepted National Education Goals Panel definition of school readiness.